muselly/PCBS_SpeechIntelligibility.github.io/README.md

-# PCBS Project
+# PCBS Project - Speech Intelligibility Frequency Importance Function
-## Speech Intelligibility Frequency Importance Function
+## Eléonore Scholler

 ### Main Goal
 The main goal of this project is to program a task to determine the relative importance of higher (above 2kHz) versus lower (below 2kHz) frequencies on speech intelligibility.
 Creating the stimuli involves speech signal processing resulting is varying signal-to-noise ratios (SNR) using braodband speech shaped noise (SSN) on narrowband digit triplets in French.
 The program will collect participant input digits (what they hear) and score their response.
 Finally, it'll determine the relative importance of higher versus lower frequencies for speech recognition for each participant.
 The entire project will be done in Python and the final output will be published on a GitHub webpage.